 When an agency receives a name from the priority list, staff must initiate contact with the person within two business days.
+(See "Best practices for contacting clients" above, under Contacting People on the Housing Priority List.)
 There may be circumstances where two agencies work together to connect with someone.
-It is the receiving agency's responsibility to ensure contact is made.
-Staff must adhere to the due diligence requirements outlined in the Dane CoC Coordinated Entry Procedures before proceeding to the next household referral.
+It is the receiving agency's responsibility to ensure contact.
+Staff must attempt to contact a participant three times during seven business days.
 All attempts must be documented in HMIS under the Coordinated Entry Referral Follow Up section.
+If staff attempts contact on three occasions during the seven business days and does not get a response, they may move to the next household on the priority list.

-D. GRIEVANCE PROCEDURE FOR COORDINATED ENTRY
+GRIEVANCE PROCEDURE FOR COORDINATED ENTRY